Avinash-Murugappan/Python_game/README.md

 * [PyGame Primer](https://realpython.com/pygame-a-primer/) - A quick tutorial on PyGame that you can follow along with.
 * [PyGame Tutorial](https://www.youtube.com/watch?v=FfWpgLFMI7w) - A great (2 hour) PyGame tutorial by FreeCodeCamp.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md] file for details.